Spherical space forms revisited: Irredundant enumeration

 $(\hbox{Type~\ref{type-VI}},a,\Gbar,g=240ab)$ where \begin{enumerate} \item $a$ is prime to~$30$. \item $\Gbar$ is a subgroup of $(\Z/a)^*$ which is the direct product of a cyclic group of order prime to $30a$ and a group of order $1$ or~$2$.
 Define~$\bbar$ as the order of the first factor. \item $b$ is as above. \end{enumerate}

 Here are instructions for building $G$.
 In a sense this is a constructive version of the proof of theorem~\ref{thm-isomorphism-detection}.
 For all types, start by taking cyclic groups $A$, $B$ with orders $a$, $b$.
 Up to isomorphism of the domain, $B$ has a unique surjection to the subgroup of $\Gbar\sset\Aut A$ of order $\bbar$.
 Form the corresponding semidirect product $A:B$.
 Now we consider the six cases.
-The easiest is type~\ref{type-V}---just set $G=2A_5\times(A:B)$.